Szermer/Zendesk-Twilio-SMS/README.md

    * Comment is: Present, and requester can see the comment
    * Current user: is not: "SMS User"
  * Configure this trigger to perform these actions:
-   * Notify target: Outbound SMS target
+   * Notify target: Send Twilio SMS
    * This field supports Dynamic Content:

         {